 “I am very scared to open up because of the things I went through.
 I grew up a camp in Uganda without my family with militants, police officers and prison officers.
 I faced a lot of problems, of rape and child abuse.
 So I am fearful and scared of officials.”

-She took her partner along with a “buddy” from AAWG for support.
+She took her partner along with a supporter from AAWG.
 To her dismay she found herself trapped in a lengthy and distressing online interrogation by a male officer:

-The anti-rape movement has established over decades that rape is a horrific crime which leaves lifelong psychological and sometimes physical scars, and that the very least that victims have a right to expect when they come forward to report, is that they should not face hostile, insensitive, stigmatising treatment.
-The conduct of the interviewer that questioned Ms C breaches even the Home Office’s own guidance which states that: “A reassuring environment will help to establish trust between the interviewer and the claimant, and should help the full disclosure of sensitive and personal information.” [iii]
+The anti-rape movement has established over decades that rape is a horrific crime which leaves lifelong psychological and sometimes physical scars.
+The very least that victims have a right to expect when they come forward to report, is that they should not face hostile, insensitive, stigmatising treatment.
+Even the Home Office’s own guidance states that: “A reassuring environment will help to establish trust between the interviewer and the claimant, and should help the full disclosure of sensitive and personal information.” [iii]